Aniways/sdk/docs/android/guides/Icons-on-demand/Getting started.md

-# Getting Started with the Emoticons on Demand Button
+# Quick setup of the Emoticons on Demand Button

 This guide will walk you through adding the Aniways Emoticons on demnd button to your app.